Eccenux/Wikiploy/README.md

 ### setupSummary (v2.1)

 A helper function that can replace your usages of `userPrompt`.
-It prompts a user and then supplies The `setupSummary` function initializes a summary for a given bot.
-It requires a `Wikiploy` bot object and optionally takes a gadget version and a standard summary text.
+It prompts a user running wikiploy for a summary of changes.
+It can optionally add a version number to the full summary of your edits (deploy-edits).

 #### Parameters

+The `setupSummary` function requires a `Wikiploy` bot object and optionally takes a gadget version and a standard summary text.

 - `ployBot`: A `Wikiploy` bot object.
 This is required to setup the `summary()` function.
 - `version` (optional): The version of your gadget.
 Defaults to an empty string if not provided.
-- `standardSummary` (optional): A string that provides a standard summary aside from the version.
+- `standardSummary` (optional): A string that provides a standard summary (aside from the version).
 Defaults to "changes from Github".

-For a prompt answer: "fixed bug #123", you would get: "v5.6.0: fixed bug #123" (`v${version}: ${summary}`).
+If your answer to the prompt would be: "fixed bug #123", you would get a full summary: "v5.6.0: fixed bug #123" (v${version}: ${summary}).
+For no answer you would get: "v5.6.0: changes from Github".

 #### Usage